In-Training Defenses against Emergent Misalignment in Language Models: Results

-Table~\ref{tab:qwen_results} shows the results for Qwen2.5-7B on the EMA datasets.
-While LDIFS has almost no effect on emergent misalignment and SafeLoRA reduces it only slightly, KL-divergence and \emph{Interleaving} consistently mitigate EMA effectively across all datasets.
-Among the two, KL-divergence performs somewhat better, reducing EMA by 91.5\% on average compared to \emph{Interleaving}'s 87.1\%.
-This reduction comes at little to no increase of incoherent answers: KL-divergence consistently achieves higher coherence than the Misaligned baseline. \emph{Interleaving} results in comparable incoherence scores as the Misaligned baseline on 3 out of 4 datasets.
-However, on the \emph{Security} dataset, the incoherence is 34\% higher.
+Table~\ref{tab:qwen_results} shows the results for Qwen2.5-7B on the EM datasets; the larger Qwen2.5-32B (Appendix~\ref{sec:appendix-qwen32b}) shows a similar pattern.
+While LDIFS has almost no effect on emergent misalignment, all other methods consistently mitigate EM effectively across all datasets.
+Among them, \emph{Interleaving++} and \emph{Persona Vectors} perform best, with each yielding the best performance on two datasets, respectively, and reducing EM by 94.3\% and 96.6\% on average.
+This reduction comes at no increase of incoherent answers compared to the Misaligned baseline.
+In contrast, the coherence is even substantially improved, for \emph{Persona Vectors} more so than for \emph{Interleaving++}.

-For the larger Qwen2.5-32B (Table~\ref{tab:qwen_32B}), the results are similar: KL-divergence and interleaving both mitigate EMA (92.9\% and 90.4\% relative reduction, respectively), and interleaving retains in-domain performance, without markedly increasing incoherence.
+For in-domain misalignment, the \emph{Interleaving} variants are the only method that can consistently reach misalignment levels comparable to the \emph{Misaligned} baseline on all four datasets. \emph{Persona Vectors} achieves this only on one dataset, albeit with again higher coherence.

-For in-domain misalignment, \emph{Interleaving} is the only method that can consistently reach misalignment levels comparable to the \emph{Misaligned} baseline without any regularization.
-Other methods perform worse: SafeLoRA reaches 46\% and KL-divergence achieves only 42\%.
-Like in the general misalignment case, the fraction of incoherent answers is below or comparable to the baseline for all methods, although \emph{Interleaving} slightly increases incoherence on two datasets.
+\paragraph{Interleaving++ vs. Interleaving} To better understand the effect of our data selection technique, consider Figure~\ref{fig:interleaving-vs-interleaving++}, which plots the misalignment (EM) against the incoherence in the general domain averaged over all four datasets for \emph{Interleaving, Interleaving+}, and \emph{Interleaving++} with varying data set sizes.
+While increasing the data set size always reduces the general misalignment, \emph{Interleaving}'s coherence deteriorates as more data is added.
+In contrast, our data selection techniques stabilize incoherence at consistently low levels.
+We also see that \textit{On-policy Interleaving} similarly does not degrade coherence.

 \paragraph{Hyperparameter Ablation}